-1212 Terra Bella Avenue Mountain View, California (Address of principal executive offices) 77-0210467 (I.R.S.
-Employer Identification Number)
+1212 Terra Bella Avenue Mountain View, California (Address of principal executive offices)

-94043-1824 (Zip Code)
+(Zip Code)

-Registrant's telephone number, including area code: (650) 940-4700

-Securities registered pursuant to Section 12(b) of the Act:

-Title of Class Trading Symbol Name of Exchange on Which Registered Common Stock, par value \$0.01 per share IRIX Nasdaq Global Market

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \square No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T ($\frac{232.405}{100}$ of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \square No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer

-Non-accelerated filer Smaller reporting company \checkmark

-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗹

-The number of shares of common stock, \$0.01 par value, issued and outstanding as of May 4, 2023 was 16,007,161.
+Registrant's telep phone number, including area code: (65 50) 940-4700 Securities registered pursuan t to Section 12(b) of the Act: Title of Class i Trading Symbol Name of Exchange on Whi ch Registered Common Stock, par value \$ 60.01 per share IRIX Nasdaq Global Ma arket Exchange Act of 1934 during g the preceding 12 m has filed all reports required to be filed booths (or for such shorter period that the lats for the past 90 days.
+Yes 🗵 No registrant was required to file 5 ılation S-T (§232.405 submitted electronically every Interactiv 5 of this chapter) during the preceding 12 s ☑ No □ • company, or an emerging gro owth company.
+See th large accelerated filer, an accelerated file ne definitions of "large accelerated filer," ule 12b-2 of the Exchange Act.
+Large accelerated filer Accel lerated filer Non-accelerated filer 7 Small Smaller reporting company Emerging growth company k mark if the registrant has elected not to bunting standards provided pursuant to Se Indicate by check mark whet her the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No ☑ The number of shares of com nmon stock, \$0.01 pa r value, issued and outstanding as of Nov ember 14, 2023 was 16,247,8 13.